-during my recent eye-opening visit to ikea’s hometown of älmhult, i discovered their beautiful new limited edition collection eftertanke, produced in collaboration with doi tung development project, a social enterprise working to provide decent jobs, schools and healthcare to an entire community in northern thailand. available exclusively in the uk at the lakeside, leeds, southampton, tottenham and wembley stores (as well as online), the collection is also on sale in the ikea museum store, where i first happened upon it.
+Produced in collaboration with Doi Tung Development Project, a social enterprise working to provide decent jobs, schools and healthcare to an entire community in Northern Thailand, EFTERTANKE will be available exclusively in the UK at the Lakeside, Leeds, Southampton, Tottenham and Wembley stores (as well as online).
+The collection is also on sale in the IKEA museum store, where I first happened upon it.

-the doi tong partnership is just one example of ikea’s collaborative approach to sustainability, and they currently have partnerships with small-scale social enterprises in india, thailand, sweden, denmark, holland, belgium, croatia, usa, canada, and jordan. in total, ikea contributes to the livelihoods of more than 10,500 people through their partnerships with social enterprises and businesses, including approximately 8,000 coffee farmers in uganda. of the nearly 2,500 people engaged in handicrafts, 80% are women, providing livelihoods for people who would otherwise have little access to employment and support. that’s pretty great, right?
+The Doi Tong partnership is just one example of IKEA’s collaborative approach to sustainability, and they currently have partnerships with small-scale social enterprises in India, Thailand, Sweden, Denmark, Holland, Belgium, Croatia, USA, Canada and Jordan.
+In total, IKEA contributes to the livelihoods of more than 10,500 people through their partnerships with social enterprises and businesses, including approximately 8,000 coffee farmers in Uganda.

 Of the nearly 2,500 people engaged in handicrafts, 80% are women, providing livelihoods for people who would otherwise have little access to employment and support.
 That’s pretty great, right?

 Have any pieces from EFTERTANKE caught your eye?
 The range is still available to shop online if you’re quick..